annaesvensson/yellow-help/1-en/api-for-developers.md

 ### Static generator

 You can generate a static website at the command line.
 The static generator makes the entire website in advance, instead of waiting for a file to be requested.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php generate`, you can optionally add a folder and a location.
 This will generate a static website in the `public` folder.
 Upload the static website to your web server and generate a new one when needed.
 [Learn more about the static generator](https://github.com/annaesvensson/yellow-generate).

-### Layout system

-You can customise the appearance of your website with HTML and CSS.
-Fortunately you don't have to learn another web framework, but can use normal PHP.
-This allows you to access the API, create control structures and most of it will probably look pretty familiar to you.
-We are using the same API everywhere, from layout files to extensions.
-It's quite powerful and worth taking a closer look at the layout system sooner or later.
-[Learn more about layouts](how-to-customise-a-layout) and [themes](how-to-customise-a-theme).

 ## Objects